 Mapping and reorganising the HSE Centre

 As we move to a new structure with health regions, changes have been made to the HSE Centre to support the health regions.
-The mapping of HSE Centre staff to the new structures will be concluded by the end of November.
+The mapping of the HSE Centre to the new structures will be completed by the end of December.

 Read more about staff transition arrangements